the-watchmaker/the-watchmaker/README.md

 Thank you Grace Ling for letting me use this as Terrari logo! <br/>
 Follow IG @ [candyleaf_](https://www.instagram.com/candyleaf_)

 ### What I'm currently into
-1. 🎨 Design Systems with good old CSS + ChatGPT
+1. 🎨 Design Systems with good old CSS and product design.
 2. 📡 Desktop apps or dApps.
 [TypingBrain](https://github.com/the-watchmaker/typingbrain)
 3. 📝 dbt, data stack and BI stuff.